 TERMS AND CONDITIONS

-By participating in the PREMARIN® (conjugated estrogens tablets, USP) Pay As Little As $15 Co-pay Card program, you agree to the Terms and Conditions, you acknowledge that you currently meet the eligibility criteria and will comply with the Terms and Conditions described below:
+By using this PREMARIN Co-pay Card, you acknowledge that you currently meet the eligibility criteria and will comply with the terms and conditions described below:

-- You must deduct the savings received under this program from any reimbursement request submitted to your insurance plan, either directly by you or on your behalf.
+- You must deduct the value of this co-pay card from any reimbursement request submitted to your private insurance plan, either directly by you or on your behalf.

 - If your out-of-pocket cost is $70 or less, you will pay $15 and save up to $55.

-- If your out-of-pocket cost is more than $70, you will save $55 with this coupon and you must cover the remaining expenses.
+- If your out-of-pocket cost is more than $70, you will save up to $55 with this co-pay card and you must cover the remaining expenses.

 - Maximum savings of $660 per calendar year.
 After you have reached the limit of $660, you will pay monthly out-of-pocket costs.

-- The Card cannot be combined with any other rebate/coupon, free trial, or similar offer for the specified prescription.
+- Co-pay card cannot be combined with any other savings, free trial or similar offer for the specified prescription.

-- The Card will be accepted only at participating pharmacies.
+- Co-pay card will be accepted only at participating pharmacies.

-- This offer is good only in the U.S. and Puerto Rico.
+- Offer good only in the U.S. and Puerto Rico.

-- The Card is limited to one per person during this offering period and is not transferable.
+- Co-pay card is limited to 1 per person during this offering period and is not transferable.

-- Pfizer reserves the right to rescind, revoke, or amend this offer without notice at any time.
+- Pfizer reserves the right to rescind, revoke or amend this offer without notice.